ausmeyer/lecture_flavivirus/index.Rmd

   - Relatively easy to spot... hence the yellow

 > - Can occur many times annually as discrete sporadic outbreaks
+  - Modelling suggests around 50 countries affected and about __100,000 severe cases__ annually
+  - Unknown burden of mild disease
   - Currently there is an outbreak in Brazil
   - An outbreak in Angola and Uganda just stopped last semester